|Title:||Quilt Patterns of Onondaga County, 1919 - 1923|

 Permission must be obtained from staff for reproduction of any materials.

+For online users, a the collection is available on New York Heritage.
 There are related materials in the Local History/Genealogy Department of the Onondaga County Central Library pertaining to Virginia Beauchamp and her family.
 Please check with OCPL staff to access additional material.

 Preferred citation for this material is as follows:

 Quilt Patterns of Onondaga County Collection, 1919-1923